 Earlier in his career, Alex served as an attorney advisor to an FTC Commissioner and a trial attorney in the Networks & Technology Enforcement Section of the DOJ Antitrust Division.

-Before his most recent service at the DOJ, Alex was a partner at another leading international firm.
-Drawing on his experience at both federal antitrust agencies, Alex has regularly appeared before federal, state, and foreign authorities in connection with conduct and merger investigations.
-He also has extensive experience advocating for clients’ interests on policy issues and litigating antitrust disputes, particularly those related to conduct involving technology companies and issues at the intersection of antitrust and intellectual property.
-Alex has been frequently acknowledged for the quality of his work and client service.
-Recognitions include the following:
+Before his service as a DOJ Deputy AAG, Alex was a partner at another leading international firm.
+Alex regularly represents clients before federal, state, and foreign authorities in connection with government investigations of conduct and mergers.
+He also has extensive experience litigating antitrust disputes, particularly those related to conduct involving technology companies and issues at the intersection of antitrust and intellectual property.
+Alex also regularly represents clients advocating on antitrust and competition enforcement policy issues.

 Before law school, Alex co-founded and sold an online technology company.